nextcloud/documentation/admin_manual/configuration_files/external_storage/dropbox.rst

 Dropbox
 =======

-While Dropbox supports the newer OAuth 2.0, ownCloud uses OAuth 1.0, so you can safely ignore any references to OAuth 2.0 in the Dropbox configuration.
+While Dropbox supports the newer OAuth 2.0, Nextcloud uses OAuth 1.0, so you can safely ignore any references to OAuth 2.0 in the Dropbox configuration.

 Connecting Dropbox is a little more work because you have to create a Dropbox